sofia4009/Oral-disease/README.md

   - use the following deep neural network models for training, testing and comparing their performance:
     - ResNet18, ResNet50, ConvNeXt, EfficientNetB0, Transformers (i.e., ViT)
   - use categorical cross entropy as the loss function and f1_score as evaluation metric
+  - The best model is trained using KaggleDS and GoogleDS datasets and the validation is performed using KaggleDS and GoogleDS datasets
+  - The best model is trained on both datasets (using the 5-folds that have been already splitted each, and mixed these folds as follows;
+    - KaggleDS dataset: fold1 A1, fold2 B1, fold3 C1, fold4 D1, fold5 E1
+    - GoogleDS dataset: fold1 A2, fold2 B2, fold3 C2, fold4 D2, fold5 E2
+    - Both datasets combined: fold1 with A1 and A2, fold 2 with B1 and B2, fold3 with C1 and C2, fold 4 with D1 and D2, fold5 with E1 and E2)